SMALL MUSEUM PRO! ONLINE COURSE SERIES

 October 1 - November 5 | Now, more than ever, a constantly evolving landscape is testing the history field.
 Rather than try to piece together information and tools from disparate sources on topics ranging from workforce challenges to polarization to disaster preparedness, AASLH is now pleased to offer the Critical Issues Briefing Series, a virtual program offering consolidated access to the latest research, insights, and guidance on how to respond to the history sector’s most pressing issues.
 Join your fellow practitioners for six weeks of once-a-week webinars that will help you strengthen your institution, your staff and volunteers, and your programs and services.

-Museum Education and Outreach (Fall 2025) - Online Course
+Museum Education and Outreach (Winter 2026) - Online Course